 Kristen Eichensehr is a Visiting Assistant Professor at UCLA School of Law.
-Her primary research and teaching interests center on international, foreign relations, and national security law issues.
+Her primary research and teaching interests center on international, foreign relations, and national security law issues, including cybersecurity.

 Eichensehr is a graduate of Harvard University, the University of Cambridge, and Yale Law School.
 During law school, Eichensehr served as Executive Editor of the Yale Law Journal and Articles Editor of the Yale Journal of International Law.
 She also received the Cullen Prize for the best paper by a first-year student and the Lemkin Prize for the best paper on international human rights.